 Items that can hurt your credit score include:

 Get a free credit report

-It’s important to make sure your credit report is accurate and up to date.
+It's important to make sure your credit report is accurate and up to date.
 This will help protect you from identity theft, as well as catch any errors that may be impacting your credit score.
-You’re entitled to obtain a free credit report from each of the three reporting agencies every year – for your online copy, visit www.annualcreditreport.com.
+You're entitled to obtain a free credit report from each of the three reporting agencies every year—for your online copy, visit AnnualCreditReport.com (opens in a new tab).

-Being aware of your credit report, making sure it is accurate, working to improve your credit history and understanding the importance of your report can all help you ensure that credit will be there when you need it.
+Being aware of your credit report, making sure it's accurate, working to improve your credit history and understanding the importance of your report can all help you ensure that credit will be there when you need it.

 Establishing credit is the first step toward future life purchases such as a house or car.

 Learn the basics of how proper borrowing can lead to a healthy financial life.

 Getting out of debt

 The road to a debt-free future begins with a solid plan.